Kristina01111000/Drws_site/README.md

 - get rid of credit card link on payment (or see if it forces paypal)
 	- check it, get paid for what i put in
 	- set itto one dollar just for giggles

-- make the a column stay on the left
 - check to see if 'one topic' word can be removed from the lesson content, or change it to lesson